 - a.
 A beneficiary will be offered a choice of CST providers that include Certified Peer Support Specialist (CPSS) on the team if it is medically necessary that beneficiary have a CPSS. - b.
-A beneficiary can receive CST services from only one provider organization during an episode of care. any active authorization period.
-The beneficiary may choose a new provider at any time, which will initiate a new service authorization request and a new authorization period. - c.
+A beneficiary can receive CST services from only one provider organization during an episode of care. - c.
 Family members or legally responsible individuals of the beneficiary are not eligible to provide this service. - d.
 CST must not be provided in conjunction with Assertive Community Treatment Team Services. - e.
-CST may not be provided during the same time during the same authorization period as any other State Plan service that contains duplicative service components. - f.
+CST may not be provided during the same time as any other State Plan service that contains duplicative service components. - f.
 CST may not be provided to beneficiaries residing in Institutions for Mental Disease (IMD) regardless of the facility type. - g.
 For the purpose of helping a beneficiary transition to and from a service (facilitating an admission to a service, discharge planning, or both) and ensuring that the service provider works directly with the CST staff.
-CST services may be provided and billed for a maximum of eight units for the first and last 30-day period for beneficiaries who are a beneficiary transitioning authorized to receive one of the following services: - 1.
+CST services may be provided and billed for a maximum of eight units for the first and last 30-day period for a beneficiary transitioning to one of the following services: - 1.
 Assertive Community Treatment Team; - 2.
 Substance Abuse Intensive Outpatient Program; or - 3.
 Substance Abuse Comprehensive Outpatient Treatment.